Bkrendan12/Regex-Tutorial/gist-template.md

 ## Preface

 ```
-each example will be referring to using a Regex testing application
+Each example will be referring to using a Regex testing application such as:
-such as:

 ```

 [regexr.com](https://regexr.com/)